joaquinsoza/n8n-nodes-solana/README.md

 # n8n-nodes-solana

 This is an n8n community package for Solana blockchain operations.
-It lets you sign transactions and messages using Solana secret keys in your n8n workflows.
+It lets you sign transactions and extract wallet information using Solana secret keys in your n8n workflows.

 Solana is a high-performance blockchain platform designed for decentralized applications and crypto-currencies.